0x646e78/0x646e78.github.io/_drafts/2021-10-29-imagescanners.markdown

 ### Snyk

 Snyk is a vulnerability scanner and SaaS.
-They provided a range of capabilities such as open source dependency scans, IaC and container scanning.
+They provide a range of capabilities such as open source dependency scans, IaC and container scanning.

  - [Homepage](https://snyk.io/)